 Note 1: This model does not include County or School District property taxes as they are not impacted by dissolution.
-Note 2: These rates are based on a series of assumptions outlined in the fiscal section of this report.
-Any change in assumptions will impact the tax rates.

 Note 3: The most significant assumption made in this model, is that significant Village cash assets and sale of some of the Village property would be used to offset in part the long term Village taxpayer liabilities.
 If no assets were applied, the estimated tax rate reductions would be 6.18% with no CETC as compared to 29.1%.